• Skip to primary navigation

 Liber Primus, First book:

-translation: “Now I want to teach you, my son, the first alchemical method to turn all metals which are dead and impure into real Sun and Moon (Sol et Luna).
-You have to know, my son, that, in Alchemy, it is called knowledge of first order, what is first discovered in the nature of things and in imperfect metals perfecting.”
+Translation: “Now I want to teach you, my son, the first alchemical method to turn all dead and impure metals into real Sun and Moon (Sol et Luna).
+You have to know, my son, that, in Alchemy, it is called knowledge of first order, what is first discovered like things and imperfect metals perfecting.”

 Sun and Moon.
-If someone had some doubts about Hollandus being merely spagyric, there is contrary evidence: Sol et Luna is an allegory for Mercurius Philosophorum or Azoth (1), as well as being an allegory for Solve et Coagula (2).
-Namely our preparatory work or Labors of Hercules proceeding to get an ineffable substance out of changes of state and putrefaction (see an Opus Magnum scheme and keep to hand).
-Luna or Moon or woman when in a pure phase of volatility, Sun or Sol or man when fixed.
-And so far it seems quite clear, or at least quite rational.
+Suppose someone had doubts about Hollandus being merely spagyric.
+In that case, there is contrary evidence: Sol et Luna is an allegory for Mercurius Philosophorum or Azoth (1) and an allegory for Solve et Coagula (2).
+Namely our preparatory work or Labors of Hercules proceeding to get an ineffable substance out of state changes and putrefaction (see an Opus Magnum scheme and keep to hand).
+Luna, Moon, or Woman when in a pure phase of volatility, Sun, Sol, or Man when fixed.
+And so far, it seems pretty clear, or at least entirely rational.
 But, due to the rule of three (every symbol may stand for at least three different concepts), a Solve et Coagula is also involved in the Main Work, that of Secret Fire performing on itself.
-Hollandus starts describing the first one, but as he goes, boundaries between the two Works are in the dim.
+Hollandus starts describing the first one, but the boundaries between the two Works are dim as he goes.

 Opus primis ordinis.
 Work of first order

-Simulque super lapide cum acri aceto ex vino confecto conterito;… translation:” and both or similarly over the crushed stone with a vinegar made from wine.
-Here the action is lacking, the sentence is not complete.
+Simulque super lapide cum acri aceto ex vino confecto conterito;… translation:” and both or similar over the crushed stone with vinegar made from wine.
+Here the action is lacking; the sentence is not complete.
 What do we have to do with chemical vinegar over these solidified salts ( to the extent that Hollandus names them “Stone”, Lapide?

 And here Hollandus begins to act strangely:… superinfunde, (6) translation: introduce over.